imaging-in-paris/imaging-in-paris.github.io/seminar/index.md

 header-img: "../img/paris1.png"
 ---

-Welcome to the website of the Paris Seminar on the Mathematics of Imaging.
-The seminar will start again the 15 December 2022 !
+Welcome to the website of the Paris Seminar on the Mathematics of Imaging !

 The goal of this seminar is to cover the fields of the mathematics of imaging in a very wide sense (including for instance signal processing, image processing, computer graphics, computer vision, various applications and connexion with statistics and machine learning).
 It is open to everyone.
 It takes place on Thursdays at [IHP](../coming/) every two months, from 14:00 to 16:00.
 Each seminar is composed of two presentations.